-The OECD establishes rules to ensure adherence to the above procedure and to the continued confidentiality of the PISA-D data and materials until the agreed release dates.
-These include confidentiality agreements with all individuals that have access to the PISA-D material prior to its release.
+The OECD establishes rules to ensure adherence to the above procedure and to the continued confidentiality of the PISA data and materials until the agreed release dates.
+These include confidentiality agreements with all individuals that have access to the PISA material prior to its release.

-As guardian of the process and producer of the international database, the OECD will hold copyright in the database and in all original material used to develop, or be included in, the PISA-D Field Trial and PISA-D Main Survey (among them the assessment materials, school-level materials, and coding guides) in any language and format.
+As guardian of the process and producer of the international database, the OECD will hold copyright in the database and in all original material used to develop, or be included in, the PISA Field Trial and PISA Main Survey (among them the assessment materials, school-level materials, and coding guides) in any language and format.

-International contractors' records
+• International contractors' records of communications, forms, or documents

-20. Archiving of materials
+1.1.20.
+Archiving of materials

-Rationale: The international contractors maintained an electronic archive.
-This provided an overview of all materials used and ensures continuity of materials available in participating countries across PISA survey cycles, therefore building upon the knowledge gained nationally in the course of the PISA-D cycles.
-This also ensured that the international contractors had the relevant materials available during data cleaning, when they were first required.
+49. Rationale: The international contractors will maintain an electronic archive.
+This will provide an overview of all materials used and ensure continuity of materials available in participating countries across PISA survey cycles, therefore building upon the knowledge gained nationally in the course of the PISA cycles.
+This will also ensure that the international contractors have the relevant materials available during data cleaning, when they are first required.

-Standard 20.1 The international contractors will maintain a permanent electronic archive of all assessment materials, school-level materials, and coding guides, including all national versions.
+Standard 20.1 The international contractors will maintain a permanent electronic archive of all assessment materials, school-level materials and coding guides, including all national versions.
+For documents that are finalised by countries, they are required to upload the latest version to the PISA Portal.

-Standard 20.2 The National Project Manager must submit one copy of each of the following translated and adapted Main Survey materials to the international contractors:
+Standard 20.2 The National Project Manager must submit one copy of each of the following adapted and translated Main Survey materials to the international contractors:

-- a hard copy of all administered Test Instruments, including national options (paper-based countries only); - a hard copy of all administered Questionnaires, including national options (paperbased countries only); - electronic versions of the school-level materials; and - electronic versions of the Coding Guides.
+- electronic versions (Word and/or PDF) of all administered Test Instruments, including international and national options - electronic versions (Word and/or PDF) of all administered Questionnaires, including international and national options (paper-based countries only); - electronic versions of the school-level materials; and - electronic versions of the Coding Guides.

-Standard 20.3 Unless otherwise requested, National Centres will archive all Field Trial materials until the beginning of the Main Survey, and all Main Survey materials until the publication of the international report.
+Standard 20.3 Unless otherwise requested, National Centres will retain (1) all Field Trial materials until the beginning of the Main Survey, and (2) all Main Survey materials until the end of the calendar year, two years after the year when the Main Survey is conducted, (i.e., when the last international reports containing the results of the Main Survey will have been published)..
 Materials to be archived include:

-- all respondents' paper-based test booklets and questionnaires (PBA countries) or USB drives containing completed SDS and all associated data (CBA countries),

-- sampling forms,
+- all respondents' paper-based test booklets and questionnaires (PBA countries or whenever paper-based materials are used in CBA countries) - all respondents' SDS result files and all associated data obtained from USB drives or other delivery mode (CBA countries) - all sampling forms, - all respondent lists, - all tracking instruments, and - all data submitted to the international contractors.

-- student lists,

-- student tracking instruments, and

-all data submitted to the international contractors.

-After completion of a survey the National Centre will transfer this archive to the international contractors who will compile the national archives from all participants and transfer them to OECD after completion of the Main Survey.
+After completion of a survey, the National Centre will transfer final versions of all national materials to the international contractors who will compile the national archives from all participants and transfer them to OECD after completion of the Main Survey.